Insight into maintaining auditory health

 One in 10 Americans has a hearing loss that affects his or her ability to understand normal speech.
 Age-related hearing loss is the most common cause of this condition and is more prevalent than hearing loss caused by excessive noise exposure.
 However, exposure to excessive noise can damage hearing, and it is important to understand the effects of this kind of noise, particularly because such exposure is avoidable with knowledge and the use of hearing protection.

 What causes hearing loss?

 The ear has three main parts: the outer, middle, and inner ear.
 The outer ear (the part you can see) opens into the ear canal.
 The eardrum separates the ear canal from the middle ear.
 Small bones in the middle ear help transfer sound vibrations to the inner ear.
 Here, the vibrations become nerve impulses, which the brain interprets as music, a slamming door, a voice, and so on.

-When noise is too loud, it begins to kill the nerve endings in the inner ear.
+When noise is too loud and there’s no hearing protection, it begins to kill the nerve endings in the inner ear.
 Prolonged exposure to loud noise destroys nerve endings.
 As the number of nerve endings decreases, so does your hearing.
 There is no way to restore life to dead nerve endings; the damage is permanent.
-The longer you are exposed to a loud noise, the more damaging it may be.
+The longer you are exposed to loud noise without hearing protection, the more damaging it may be.
 Also, the closer you are to the source of intense noise, the more damaging it is.

 How can I tell if a noise is dangerous?